 About Dan Hannaford

-Byron based singer songwriter Dan Hannaford has opened Australian tour shows for the likes of Charlie Musselwhite, Donavon Frankenreiter, Charlie Parr and Australia's own Tex Perkins and The Black Sorrows.
-He's been busy performing all around Australia and recently touring between Europe, the UK and America.
+Byron Bay based artist Dan Hannaford has opened Australian tour shows for the likes of Charlie Musselwhite, Donavon Frankenreiter, Charlie Parr and Australia's own Tex Perkins, Ash Grunwald and The Black Sorrows.

 Dan Hannaford’s musical career began when he played on a Channel [V] broadcast showcase in 2009 where he was spotted by record industry legend Seymour Stein who requested a demo.
-This led to the recording of the ‘Bootleg’ EP / demo at Sony Studios in 2010.
+This led to the recording of the ‘Bootleg’ EP / demo in 2010.